- Decrease font

 Retail Expenses: cover expenses related to the operation of proprietary stores.
 In this group are included mainly the "occupation costs" of stores, especially rent, condominium and the Promotion and Marketing Fund (in the case of stores located in shopping malls) as well as salaries and sales commissions.

 Wholesale Expenses - comprise various expenses related to particular commercial operation related to the sale to multi-brand customers and of sales of intermediate products, including: logistics expenses, salaries of sales personnel and sales commissions.
-These expenses are shown separately to reflect specific costs of operations by geographic region (South and North America).
+These expenses are shown separately to reflect specific costs of operations by geographic region (Brazil and Argentina).

 General and Administrative Expenses: are particularly related to expenditures related to overhead and the general administration of the Company.
 Additionally, it includes the expenses associated with the development of products.
-These expenses are presented separately for the Company‘s Operations, by geographic region (South and North America).
+These expenses are presented separately for the Company‘s Operations, by geographic region - Brazil and abroad, including Springs US‘s expenses.